Houston vs. Xavier College Basketball Predictions & Picks - December 1

 Houston Performance Insights

-- Houston prevails in the rebound battle by an average of 10.7 boards.
-It is grabbing 38.7 rebounds per game (26th in college basketball) compared to its opponents' 28.0 per contest.

-- Houston hits 2.6 more threes per game than the opposition, 8.0 (123rd in college basketball) compared to its opponents' 5.4.
+- Houston makes 8.0 three-pointers per game (125th in college basketball) while shooting 34.6% from deep (132nd in college basketball).
+It is making 2.6 more threes per contest than its opponents, who drain 5.4 per game while shooting 27.9%.

-- The Cougars average 103.9 points per 100 possessions on offense (43rd in college basketball), and allow 66.7 points per 100 possessions (first in college basketball).
+- The Cougars put up 103.9 points per 100 possessions (41st in college basketball), while giving up 66.7 points per 100 possessions (first in college basketball).

-- Houston has committed 7.7 turnovers per game (second in college basketball action), 8.0 fewer than the 15.7 it forces on average (23rd in college basketball).
+- Houston wins the turnover battle by 8.0 per game, committing 7.7 (second in college basketball) while its opponents average 15.7.

 Xavier Performance Insights

-- The Musketeers are outscoring opponents by 8.8 points per game, with a +62 scoring differential overall.
-They put up 77.1 points per game (137th in college basketball) and allow 68.3 per contest (129th in college basketball).
+- The Musketeers have a +62 scoring differential, topping opponents by 8.8 points per game.
+They're putting up 77.1 points per game, 141st in college basketball, and are giving up 68.3 per outing to rank 127th in college basketball.

-- Xavier is 122nd in college basketball at 34.9 rebounds per game.
+- Xavier is 119th in the country at 34.9 rebounds per game.
 That's similar to the 34.7 its opponents average.

-- Xavier hits 6.3 three-pointers per game (266th in college basketball), while its opponents have made 5.6 on average.
+- Xavier knocks down 6.3 three-pointers per game (266th in college basketball), while its opponents have made 5.6 on average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.